The World's Best Chocolate Destinations

 Belgium’s fine-chocolate industry was born in 1912, when chocolatier Jean Neuhaus invented the praline, a filled chocolate candy made primarily from cream, crushed nuts and sugar — which together give Belgian chocolate its characteristic creaminess.
 The business has continued to boom, and today the tiny European country produces some 172,000 tons of chocolate annually and has more high-end chocolateries per square mile than any other place on the planet.
 However you like your chocolate — silky-smooth, in the Belgian tradition, or less sweet, in the “artisanal” style popularized by a younger generation of chocolatiers like Laurent Gerbaud — you are sure to find something to your liking in any of Belgium’s 2,130 chocolate shops.

 Belgium's primary chocolate center is its capital, Brussels (and, to a lesser degree, its little sister, Bruges).
 The Grand Place of Brussels is teeming with chocolate-laden cafés, restaurants, bars, boutiques and shops, all within steps of one another.
-A good place to start is La Maison des Maitres Chocolatiers Belges, located right in the Grand Place.
-Here you’ll find the creations of such chocolate masters as Gerbaud, famed for covering exotic fruits with dark chocolate, and Edouard Bechoux of Florenville, renowned for his 17 varieties of hot and cold drinking chocolate.
-Another must is the Museum of Cocoa and Chocolate, which is chock-full of history and offers demonstrations and tasting.
+Look for creations of such chocolate masters as Gerbaud, famed for covering exotic fruits with dark chocolate, and Edouard Bechoux of Florenville, renowned for his 17 varieties of hot and cold drinking chocolate.
+A must-visit is the Museum of Cocoa and Chocolate, which is chock-full of history and offers demonstrations and tasting.

 (MORE: Take Your Dream Culinary Vacation Now!)